Prepare Your Web Site To Get The Most Out Of Online Marketing

-Plenty of excellent advice about promoting your online business to prospective customers is widely available: get your web site listed in search engines, exchange links with other web sites, send e-mail to prospects, etc. However, a crucial step is usually omitted from articles about online marketing: what should you do before you start promoting your business online?
-Here are the top three items you should consider before you begin an online marketing campaign to promote your web site:
+Plenty of excellent advice about promoting your online business to prospective customers is widely available: get your web site listed in search engines, exchange links with other web sites, start a blog for your business, write good articles, send e-mail to prospects, etc.

 Proofread your web site and ask at least one other person to do the same.
 It is very easy to miss a minor error after you have been staring at your content for a long time, so the importance of having an external reviewer cannot be overemphasized.
 Glaring grammatical and spelling mistakes on a web site look unprofessional; you should find and remove them before the site is deployed.